-On February 5th, 1988, on a special WWF Friday Nights Main Event in Indianapolis, Indiana, Hulk Hogan defended the WWF Championship against Andre the Giant.
+On February 5th, 1988, on WWF The Main Event in Indianapolis, Indiana, Hulk Hogan defended the WWF Championship against Andre the Giant.

 With 33 million viewers and a 15.2 rating, the WMIII rematch, airing on NBC, became the most-watched wrestling show in the history of American television.

 Andre stood stoically as "Real American" played throughout the arena.
 He knew that Hulkamania was about to fall in Indianapolis with the deceptive DiBiase in his corner.